 Biome Technologies is signed up to the United Nations Race to Zero Climate Campaign and is committed to reducing its carbon emissions in line with publicly disclosed targets.
-Our reporting of actual greenhouse gas emissions and medium-term targets continues in these Statements.
+Our reporting of actual GHG emissions and medium-term targets continues in these Statements.
 Plans have been developed to drive progress towards both 2030 and 2050 targets.

-Our Bioplastics division's products are subject to individual Life Cycle Analysis (LCA) that encompass the full supply chain where appropriate, and we will look to extend our broader Group reporting to include Scope 3 emissions (those from toll manufacture, growing, extraction, manufacture, and processing of the raw materials used) as robust data becomes available.
+Our Bioplastics division's products are subject to individual LCA that encompass the full supply chain where appropriate, and we will look to extend our broader Group reporting to include Scope 3 emissions (those from toll manufacture, growing, extraction, manufacture, and processing of the raw materials used) as robust data becomes available.